cloudera/cod-examples/phoenix-odbc-net-read-write/README.md

 The program will add some records to the table at the beginning and retrieves them after that.
 Schema of the table is very simple, consists of a single int-type private key.

+The easiest way to populate the above parameters or the entire connection is to use Visual Studio Wizard to create new Database Connection.
+The properties of the new connection will show the connection string which could be copied into your code.

+## Building the application

+After configuring the above parameters (modifing the source files), this example can be either loaded and built in latest version of Visual Studio (community version is fine) or in command line via the .Net SDK.

+## Running the application

+Run in Visual Studio (F5) or run the compiled executable.